Karaka-Management/phpOMS/README.md

 ## Become a contributor

-Orange-Management has a very open culture and we always welcome new people who share our philosophy in providing create solutions which just work.
+Karaka has a very open culture and we always welcome new people who share our philosophy in providing create solutions which just work.
 Please contact us if you are interested in working together on our application.

 * PHP Developer
 * JS Developer